vavas/blog-assets/source/_drafts/writing-a-csv-todo-app-with-elixir.md

   - elixir
 ---

 In this article we will build a simple Todo application that can be used through the Interactive Elixir shell `IEx`.
-This app will use a `.csv` file to persist the data.
+This app will use a `.csv` file to persist data.

 Some interesting topics you will see here: